XMPro/Blueprints-Accelerators-Patterns/docs/collections/_patterns/WidgetListwithIndicatorDynamic.md

 ---

 ## App Designer Widget
-This widget possesses dynamic capabilities, allowing you to use a data source with it.
-Once you do so, it will automatically present the data with their corresponding values.
+This widget possesses dynamic capabilities, allowing you to use a data source to control its content growth, tt will automatically present the data with their corresponding values based on the data source.

 Notably, the rows within the widget will adjust automatically in accordance with the data source you have loaded.

 The widget is configured using: